 The plan presents five fundamental pillars with defining principles and outlines a visionary road map with specific strategies and timelines to address the complexities found within the BC wine ecosystem.
 The model guides not only the implementation and decision-making process but offers solutions for adapting to shifting external forces while further motivating the industry to embrace growth and change.

 Link to Wine BC 2030 Infographic

 The Journey Ahead

-Since the release of Wine BC 2030, the BC Wine Institute is focused on steady implementation and execution of the strategic recommendations, aligning with the priorities set out in the annual BC Wine Institute Fiscal and Operational Plan.
-For the latest updates on Wine BC 2030 progress, please refer to the BCWI Annual Report and BCWI Fiscal Advocacy, Communications and Marketing Operational Plan here: BCWI Reports
+Since the release of Wine BC 2030, Wine Growers BC is focused on steady implementation and execution of the strategic recommendations, aligning with the priorities set out in the annual BC Wine Institute Fiscal and Operational Plan.
+For the latest updates on Wine BC 2030 progress, please refer to the WGBC Annual Report and WGBC Fiscal Advocacy, Communications and Marketing Operational Plan here: WGBC Reports